Bambi: Plot

 The following year, Bambi has matured into a young buck, and his childhood friends have also entered young adulthood.
 They are warned about becoming "twitterpated" by Friend Owl and that they will eventually fall in love, but the trio views the concept of romance with scorn.
-Thumper and Flower soon encounter their beautiful romantic counterparts and abandon their former thoughts on love.
-Bambi himself encounters Faline as a beautiful doe.
-Their courtship is quickly interrupted by a belligerent older stag named Ronno, who attempts to force Faline away from Bambi.
-Bambi successfully manages to defeat Ronno in battle and earn the rights to the doe's affections.
+Thumper and Flower soon meet their beautiful romantic counterparts and abandon their former thoughts on love.
+Bambi encounters Faline, a beautiful doe; their courtship is soon interrupted by a belligerent older stag named Ronno, who attempts to force Faline away from Bambi.
+Bambi defeats Ronno in battle and earns the doe's affections.

-One day, Bambi is awakened by the smell of smoke; he follows it and discovers it leads to a hunter camp.
+One day, Bambi is awakened by the smell of smoke, which leads him to a hunter camp.
 His father warns Bambi that Man has returned with more hunters.
-Bambi is separated from Faline in the turmoil, but finds her cornered by Man's vicious hunting dogs, which he manages to ward off.
+In the turmoil, Bambi is separated from Faline, but he finds her cornered by Man's vicious hunting dogs which he manages to ward off.
 Bambi escapes them and is shot by Man, but survives.
-Meanwhile, at the "Man's" camp, their campfire suddenly spreads into the forest, resulting in a wildfire from which the forest residents flee in fear.
+Meanwhile, the hunters' campfire suddenly spreads into the forest, causing a wildfire from which the forest residents flee in fear.
 Bambi, his father, Faline, and the forest animals manage to reach shelter on a riverbank.

 The following spring, Faline gives birth to twins under Bambi's watchful eye as the new Great Prince of the Forest.

 Voice cast

-The voice cast was all uncredited, as was the practice at the time for many animated films.
+The voice cast were all unbilled, as was the practice at the time for many animated films.